utkarshsagar1/company-research-agent/README.md

 ### Quick Setup (Recommended)

-The easiest way to get started is using the setup script:
+The easiest way to get started is using the setup script, which automatically detects and uses `uv` for faster Python package installation when available:

 1. Clone the repository:
 ```bash